-Mortimer Hays-Brandeis Traveling Fellowships provide support to students in the visual and fine arts—including history, conservation, studio art, and photography—for travel and living expenses outside the U.S. in pursuit of a program of study or other activities approved by the selection committee.
+The Mortimer Hays-Brandeis Traveling Fellowship provides support to students in the visual and fine arts, including art history, conservation, studio art and photography, for travel and living expenses to pursue independent, year-long projects and programs outside of the United States.

 Applications for the Mortimer Hays-Brandeis Traveling Fellowship will be evaluated on a variety of criteria, including but not limited to:

-- the relationship of the project to the candidate’s prior work, preparation, and professional or creative goals, and
+The relationship of the project to the candidate’s prior work, preparation and professional or creative goals

-Candidates for Hays-Brandeis Fellowships must be nominated by the institution from which they will receive (or have received) their undergraduate degrees, students may not apply directly to this program.
+Candidates for Mortimer Hays-Brandeis Fellowships must be nominated by the institution from which they will receive (or have received) their undergraduate degrees, students may not apply directly to this program.
 Applicants may request access to an official application form through Columbia's Mortimer Hays-Brandeis Institutional Representative, Nicola Lopez (email@example.com) of the CU School of the Arts.